mtlynch/mtlynch.io/content/retrospectives/2024/10/index.md

 ## Nix is a surprisingly good tool for fuzz testing

-About ten yars ago, when I was working as a security consultant, I used [fuzz testing](https://en.wikipedia.org/wiki/Fuzzing) to [find a serious vulnerability in VLC](https://www.nccgroup.com/us/research-blog/fuzzing-rtsp-to-discover-an-exploitable-vulnerability-in-vlc/).
+About ten years ago, when I was working as a security consultant, I used [fuzz testing](https://en.wikipedia.org/wiki/Fuzzing) to [find a serious vulnerability in VLC](https://www.nccgroup.com/us/research-blog/fuzzing-rtsp-to-discover-an-exploitable-vulnerability-in-vlc/).

 The tooling around fuzz testing has gotten significantly better in the last decade, so I've been curious to try out the latest state of the art.